developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/pb2/index.md

 -----

 ## PocketBrowser 3.x
-To support backward compatibility, PocketBrowser 3.x was forced to use PIE (IE4) in devices running Windows Mobile 6.5, despite the availability of IE6 at the time.
+To support backward compatibility, PocketBrowser 3.x was forced to use Progressive Internet Explorer (PIE, a component of IE4) in devices running Windows Mobile 6.5, despite the availability of IE6 at the time.
 This decision came about mainly due to developer dependency on the scrollbars, which Microsoft dropped from its version of IE6 for Windows Mobile.

+####Notes:

+* **The [TextSize method](/enterprise-browser/1-4/api/pb3/deviceapplication/#textsize) in the [DeviceApplication API](/enterprise-browser/1-4/api/pb3/#deviceapplication) will malfunction on Windows CE devices unless the [TextSelectionEnabled](/enterprise-browser/1-4/guide/configreference/#textselectionenabled) parameter in the EB `Config.xml` contains a value of "1" (enabled).

+Scrollbars/Fingerscrolling

-As a result, use of PIE on Windows Mobile over IE6 continues.
-IE6 on CE supports scrollbars and is a more capable webview.
+The IE6 rendering engine on CE supports scrollbars, and is a more capable webview overall.
 The Scroll options have changed in the configuration file to accommodate more options since CE7 has introduced Finger Scrolling.

-Windows CE - The TextSize feature in the DeviceApplication API from PB3 will not function properly unless you also enable text selection using the TextSelectionEnabled setting in Config.xml.

-Scrollbars/Fingerscrolling

 -----